nipy/mindboggle/doc/data.rst

 |  A template is an unlabeled image used as a reference or standard, often for registering other images to each other.
 |  Each one of the image volumes and surfaces below was constructed by combining the images from multiple subjects.
-|  ANTS brain templates were made with buildtemplateparallel.sh_, head templates with antsMultivariateTemplateConstruction.sh,
+|  ANTS brain templates were made with buildtemplateparallel.sh_, head templates with antsMultivariateTemplateConstruction.sh_,
 |  and FreeSurfer templates with make_freesurfer_template.py_.

   **Brain volumes**: ANTS nonlinear average templates (nii)